Support Group Facilitator

 These volunteers provide additional adult support during program nights in various ways, such as welcoming families as they arrive or helping during free time in the activity center.

 Program Assistants complete a 2-hour orientation and observe one program night before beginning to volunteer.

 Good Grief Ambassador

-This is an informal group of people within the community who support Good Grief’s mission by sharing information about our services.
-Ambassadors may also host small gatherings in their home, church or office for friends, family and associates to learn more about Good Grief’s mission and services.
+This informal group of community members supports Good Grief’s mission by sharing information about our services.
+Ambassadors may also host small gatherings in their homes, church, or office for friends, family, and associates to learn more about Good Grief’s mission and services.